 The Skins by Tyler Barton

 Reading Tyler Barton’s flash fiction, “The Skins,” is akin to watching a cooking competition: it’s all about a perfect sound that we obviously can’t hear.
 And it’s as delightful and tense as the GBBO or Chopped finals.
 The voice is distinct and rhythmic.
 The premise and plot are complex and original.
-The pace is precise and the tone compliments the content.
+The pace is precise and the tone complements the content.

 At the line level, Barton does not disappoint.
 You will laugh, audibly: “One by one, my team began to flee, talking of union contracts, families, the sour taste leftover from the finger-snap debacle.
 ‘It’s getting dark,’ they said.
 ‘Outside, too.'”
 Please be sure to pair your reading of the story with Barton’s author’s note, a discussion of mystery and wonderment, of permitting the author a bit of the unknown.
 Join Ziegler and the producer in the quest for the perfect clap. —CRAFT